 Runoff Reports.
 A candidate in a runoff must file a runoff report.
-A runoff report is due no later than the eighth day before the runoff election and must be received by the appropriate filing authority no later than the report due date.
+A runoff report is due no later than the 8th day before the runoff election and must be received by the appropriate filing authority no later than the report due date.

 Modified Reporting.
 A candidate who has selected modified reporting and who remains eligible for modified reporting is not required to file a runoff report.
+(The selection of modified reporting does not affect a candidate's obligation to file semiannual reports.)

-A candidate who has selected modified reporting has \$1,080 thresholds in connection with the regular election and new \$1,080 thresholds in connection with a runoff.
+A candidate who has selected modified reporting has \$1,080 thresholds in connection with the main election and new \$1,080 thresholds in connection with a runoff.

 Annual Reports of Unexpended Contributions.
 A person who files a final report is no longer a candidate for Title 15 purposes.
 If the person has surplus funds or assets (and is not an officeholder), he or she must file annual reports of unexpended contributions.
-(An officeholder who has filed a final report remains subject to semiannual reporting requirements, but is required to file annual reports of unexpended contributions if he or she leaves office with unexpended contributions.)

 Annual reports are due not earlier than January 1 and not later than January 15 of each year on FORM C/OH-UC.
 The obligation to file annual reports ends when the former candidate files a report of final disposition of unexpended contributions.
-Final disposition must be made within six years of filing a final report or leaving office whichever is later.
+Final disposition must be made within six years of filing a final report or leaving office, whichever is later.

 Report of Final Disposition of Unexpended Contributions.
-After a former candidate or officeholder has disposed of all surplus funds and assets, he or she must file a report of final disposition of unexpended contributions, also on FORM C/OH-UC.
-The former candidate or officeholder may file this report at any time during the year.
+After a former candidate disposes of all surplus funds and assets, he or she must file a report of final disposition of unexpended contributions, also on FORM C/OH-UC.
+The former candidate may file this report at any time during the year.